xiuchengquek/simpleJobRunner/README.md

 ```
 4. Qsub the worker
     - you will need to find outthe ventitlator and sinker ip, you can find by running `hostname -i` .
+    - note you choose to run it on the local machine without qsub for testing as well.

 ```
 qsub -cwd -b y -j y -pe smp 2 -V -N simpleWorker python simpleJobRunner/genericWorker.py <ventitlator_ip_and_port_here_> <sinker_up_and_port_here>